 For most dogs, mealtime is their favorite part of the day.
 Therefore, it can be concerning for pet owners when their dog’s not eating, or his appetite seems to have decreased.
 Luckily, the most common reasons are easily fixable—especially if your dog is not eating but seems fine otherwise.
 Here’s why your pup may have lost his appetite and how to get your dog to start eating again.

 It’s easy to feed your dog something “bad” for them without much thought.
-A piece of cheese here, a few too many treats there… If you consistently give out treats and snacks, and your dog is not hungry at mealtime, you may be overindulging your dog, resulting in a loss of appetite.
-Alternatively, you may accidentally be training your dog to hold out for treats instead of eating their regular meals.
-If you notice your dog is gaining weight, then this is usually an indicator that they are being overfed.
-Consider reading our guide on how much you should really be feeding your dog.
+A piece of cheese here, a few too many treats there, a nugget off the kids plate, you know how it goes.
+If you consistently give out treats and snacks, and your dog is not hungry at mealtime, you may be overindulging your dog, resulting in a loss of appetite.

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.